TomPERRIN/Car_Project/README.md

 The code.py script for the car to function, uses the small french model : https://alphacephei.com/vosk/models : vosk-model-small-fr-0.22

-<Enter>with the library vosk : https://alphacephei.com/vosk/ for offline speech recognition
+with the library vosk : https://alphacephei.com/vosk/ for offline speech recognition